 Mr Bartlett came to and ran for help.
 Mr Pitt never regained consciousness.

-He was given CPR and an air ambulance took him to hospital, where he was pronounced dead.'Fit and strong'
+He was given CPR and an air ambulance took him to hospital, where he was pronounced dead.

 The hearing at Bournemouth Town Hall heard that the dairy farm, which has been owned by the Yeatman family for three generations, was in a remote location near Blandford.